Bikash028/sql-task/README.md

-readme_content = """# CODTECH SQL Internship Tasks
+# CODTECH SQL Internship Tasks

 This repository contains completed tasks for the CODTECH SQL Internship.